aws-samples/aws-serverless-fullstack-swift-apple-carplay-example/README.md

 Deploy the API to your AWS account

 ```
-$ amplify push
+amplify push

 ?
-Do you want to update code for your updated GraphQL API (Y/n) N
+Do you want to generate code for your newly created GraphQL API (Y/n) n
 ```

 You will then see a series of output messages as Amplify builds and deploys the app's CloudFormation templates, creating the API in your AWS account.